SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evaluations

-Since our system relies on the characterization of changes between queries, the attack can attempt to make such characterizations harder by applying transformations to their queries, e.g., shifting and rotation.
-Although our threat model focuses on norm-bounded attacks where applying such transformations is currently intractable, we show that \SEA{} can still recognize this obfuscation technique without any adaptation.
+\paragraph{Applying Image Transformation} Given that \SEA{} characterizes per-query changes, attacks may attempt to complicate its ability to track such changes by applying transformations to their queries, such as shifting and rotation.
+Although our threat model focuses on norm-bounded attacks, where such transformations are currently intractable, we show that \SEA{} can effectively recognize this obfuscation without adaptation.

-We explore randomized rotation with $\theta_t\sim[-10^\circ, 10^\circ]$ degrees for each query $\bx_t$.
-Given such transformed queries, a direct extraction as described in \Cref{sec:method:extract} leads to around 99\% precision and 65--75\% recall for all attacks, with detailed results in \Cref{tab:transform}.
-By adding up to five fingerprints of such traces to the database, \SEA{} can reliably recognize this technique with 90+\% accuracy.
-At this point, any attack applying the rotation technique has become a new group of attacks and is recognized by \SEA{} thereafter.
+We introduce randomized rotation to each query, with angles $\theta_t$ uniformly distributed between $-10^\circ$ and $10^\circ$.
+For such queries, our standard extraction leads to around 99\% precision and 65--75\% recall, as detailed in \Cref{tab:transform}.
+When \SEA{} gathers $k=5$ fingerprints for each attack, it can recognize this technique with over 90\% accuracy.
+Indeed, attacks that employ this rotation technique essentially form a new category of attacks, which \SEA{} is able to identify thereafter consistently.